|

 Encounters of the Third Kind (1977), and this flick

 takes a natural next step.
-Here he gives us a wonderful
+Here, he gives us a wonderful

-encounters a typical 1980's family, taking particular interest in a young boy
+encounters a typical 1980's family, taking particular interest

 named Elliott.
 The benevolent creature is curious and quickly